Leicestershire: Pony-kick woman cleared of animal cruelty

 One of her own animals, called Bruce Almighty, pulled away from a child but quickly returned.

-As the pony returned, the court was told that Ms Moulds "immediately chastised him".
+As the pony returned, the court was told Ms Moulds "immediately chastised him".

+A hunt saboteur filmed Ms Moulds kicking the horse in the chest and slapping him four times in the face before returning him to the horse box.

 Ms Moulds said: "In that moment [Bruce] has done something incredibly dangerous and, in that exact moment, I decided that the right thing to do was discipline him quickly.